AlvaLind/hangman_the_game/README.md

 ## User Stories
 ### First Time Visitor Goals:

-* As a first time visitor, I want to easly understand the concept including how to select themes, guess letters, and avoid completing the hangman drawing.
+* As a first time visitor, I want to easly understand the concept including how to select themes, guess letters, and track my progress.
 * As a first time visitor, I want to easly navigate through the program.
 * As a first time visitor, I want to get informative error messages if I get stuck so I know how to proceed.

 ### Frequent Visitor Goals:
-* As a Frequent User, I want to be provided with a diverse selection of words within each theme to ensure that the game remains engaging and consistently challenging.
+* As a frequent user, I want to be provided with a diverse selection of words within each theme to ensure that the game remains engaging and consistently challenging.
-*
+* As a frequent user, I want a smooth and effortless user experience from start to finish to maximise fun.

 ## Features
  **When the program is loaded**